hjr3/cadence/README.md

 1. ```vim ~/.jira``` and fill in the configuration values

 ## Log Format ##
 The log format is very simple so work can quickly be recorded.
 Each entry in the work log must be on a separate line.
-Blank lines are permitted.
+Blank lines are allowed.
+Any line beginning with a octothorpe/hash/pound `#` character will be ignored.

 Syntax for work log entries: